Brick building with white columns and swan on a lake in front.

 The University’s investigation process is intended to be fair, unbiased, and prompt.
 A trained investigator will attempt to gather as much evidence as possible, by interviewing the complainant, respondent, and relevant witnesses, before making a determination about whether there was policy violation.

-An investigation is started when a person filed a report of gender-based misconduct and states they would like an investigation into the misconduct to occur.
+An investigation is started when a person filed a report of sexual misconduct or sexual harassment and states they would like an investigation into the misconduct to occur.
 Anyone can file a report – a victim, witness, or other individual with information regarding the misconduct.
 There may be instances in which the University will pursue an investigation without a willing complainant.
 This may occur when there are concerns about the ongoing safety of the campus community and ongoing danger posed by an alleged perpetrator.

 The University process is an administrative process and is not the same as a criminal process.
 The University process may occur before, during, or after a criminal process.
 There are several differences between a criminal and administrative process.
-The University process uses a ‘preponderance of the evidence’ standard to determine if a violation of the University’s Gender-Based Misconduct Policy occurred.
+The University process uses a ‘preponderance of the evidence’ standard to determine if a violation of the University’s Sexual Misconduct and Harassment policy has occurred.
 This is a lower standard than the criminal standard, “beyond a reasonable doubt.”
 This means that there may be differences in finding between the University and criminal processes.

 Rights of the Complainant and Respondent